JuliaImageRecon/RegularizedLeastSquares.jl/docs/src/solvers.md

 solver = createLinearSolver("admm",A; reg=reg, ρ=0.1, iterations=20)
 ```
 Here `A` denotes the system matrix and reg is either a `Regularization` or a`Vector{Regularization}`.
 All further solver parameters can be passed as keyword arguments.
 To make things more compact, it can be usefull to collect all parameters
-in a `Dict{Symnbol,Any}`.
+in a `Dict{Symbol,Any}`.
 In this way, the code snippet above can be written as
 ```julia
 params=Dict{Symbol,Any}()
 params[:reg] = reg